zengyifei/twitter-scraper/README.md

 Apparently twitter doesn’t limit the number of accounts that can be used per one IP address.
 This could change at any time.
 As of February 2024, I have been managing 20 accounts per IP address without receiving a ban for several months.

 OpenAccount was great in the past, but now it’s nerfed by twitter.
 They allow 180 requests instead of 150, but you can only create one account per month with one IP address.
 If you use OpenAccount you should save your credentials and use them later with `WithOpenAccount` method.

+## Methods that returns channels

+Some methods returns channels.
+They created to rid you from dealing with `cursor`, but under the hood they still using the same endpoints as they `Fetch` counterparts, they have the same rate limits.
+For example `GetTweets` using `FetchTweets` to get tweets. `FetchTweets` returns up to 20 tweets, so if you set `GetTweets` to fetch 150 tweets it will make 8 requests to `FetchTweets` (150/20=7.5 ~ 8 requests).
+If under-hood `Fetch` method got the error, it will be passed to object `twitterscraper.TweetResult` and will stop further scraping.
+In methods that return `twitterscraper.TweetResult` you should check if `tweet.Error` is not `nil` before accessing the tweet content.

 ## Authentication